 A local ozone action network, consisting of most of the major employers in the area, has been developed for the purpose of spreading the word and developing ideas and programs for reducing ozone-causing emissions.
 If you would like to participate, contact Wes Wyche, Environmental Services Manager, at (318) 673-6072 or Wes Wyche.

-The City has taken numerous steps to reduce ozone, including installation of “intelligent” traffic signals (which lessen vehicle idle time at intersections); replacing diesel buses and garbage trucks with cleaner burning compressed natural gas (CNG) vehicles and installing CNG fueling infrastructure for use by the public; installing energy-efficient lighting and traffic signals (which result in lower emissions from the generation of electricity); sponsoring energy efficiency programs for residents, including assisting with the costs of energy audits and facilitating low interest loans for energy efficiency upgrades to residents; and offering discounted bus passes during ozone season.
+The City has taken numerous steps to reduce ozone, including installation of “intelligent” traffic signals (which lessen vehicle idle time at intersections); replacing diesel buses and garbage trucks with cleaner burning compressed natural gas (CNG) and electric vehicles; installing energy-efficient lighting in city facilities (including Independence Stadium) and traffic signals (which result in lower emissions from the generation of electricity); and implementing vehicle anti-idling policies

 It is important to work to change what we can control, because so much of what happens is out of our control.
 For example, studies conducted using computer modeling consistently show that Shreveport / Bossier's air is impacted by industry in East Texas and the refineries in Houston and along the Texas Gulf Coast.
 In fact, if you take a look at the ozone buildup over the course of an 8-hour day, you will see that it often begins building over Houston, Dallas, and East Texas first, then spreads to Northwest Louisiana.